A Message From Our Chair

-There are four main clinical sites in the department.
+There are six main clinical sites in the department.
 The University ORs care for a variety of patients requiring acute care such as pediatric heart procedures, cardiac bypass and valvular repairs, organ transplantation, neurosurgical procedures, major abdominal surgery and high-risk obstetrical services.
 It has an efficient pre-operative testing and evaluation center.
 The Medical Center is building a state-of-the-art in- and out-patient facility that is home to a comprehensive Cancer Center and a Cardiovascular Center, outpatient ORs and other procedural services.
 The Shock Trauma ORs are renowned for their world-class care of injured patients.
 The VA Hospital is on our campus, connected to the main hospital by a sky bridge.
 The UMMC Midtown Campus is located approximately 10 blocks from the main campus and has 8 operating rooms, one cystoscopy suite and 2 endoscopy rooms.
 University of Maryland Rehabilitation & Orthopaedic Institute, just seven miles northwest of the Medical Center, specializes in orthopedic surgery and is the largest in-patient rehabilitation hospital and provider of rehabilitation services in the state of Maryland.
 Our Pain Management Center is located at University of Maryland Rehabilitation & Orthopaedic Institute.

 Research led by department members covers areas of brain injury, neuroprotection, acute lung injury, telemedicine, hemoglobin substitutes, chronic pain management and human factors engineering patient safety.
 We are actively involved in clinical trials.
 We have a growing relationship with the Department of Defense.
 We also have a collegial relationship with the Office of Clinical Trials in the School of Medicine.